Information about ECT

 likely to work and so help recovery.

-Recent research has suggested that ECT can help the growth
+Recent research has also suggested that ECT can help the growth

 of new cells and nerve pathways in certain areas of the brain.

-Q Does ECT really
+Q Does ECT really work?

 It has been suggested that ECT works not because of the fit, but

 because of all the other things – like the extra attention, support